DUI – Impaired Driving Charges

 - Refusal/Failure to Provide a Breath or Blood Sample.

-The Impaired Driving Act creates a selection of new impaired driving offences that target drug-impaired driving.
-The Act creates three new offences that depend on the level of THC that is detected in the accused’s saliva.
+The Impaired Driving Laws, a part of Criminal Code of Canada, create a selection of new impaired driving offences that target drug-impaired driving.
+The Code create three new offences that depend on the level of THC that is detected in the accused’s saliva.
 Although police services are still being trained on how to implement these new laws, they came into force in June 2018.

 You can be charged with Impaired Driving (s.
 253(1)(a) of the Criminal Code) if a police officer believes you are impaired by alcohol.
 This belief may be based on various forms of circumstantial evidence.
 For instance, an officer may observe that there is alcohol in the car you are driving, or the officer may notice that your breath smells like alcohol or that you have slurred speech, or you are unable to pass sobriety tests, such as walking a straight line.